utrescu/listIP/README.md

 ListIP
 =====================
-Go package to scan for an open port in network ranges or single IPs.
+Golang Package that allows you to scan if a port is open in individual IPs or in network ranges.

 * Which machines have the SSH server opened in my network?
 * Has 192.168.0.1 the port 80 opened?

 Install
 ---------------
 Install with:

     $ go install github.com/utrescu/ListIP

 Use
 -----------------
-The package only exposes the method 'Check' to check for an open port in a list of networks
+The package only exposes the method 'Check' to test for an open port:

     func Check(
       rangs []string,